Vigilantej02/IT1025Fall2020FullTerm/lab3b/readme.md

 # Career Exploration
 ## Career Exploration

-#### Tri-C College Central:
-* Register for a student account.
-* Use one of the search options such as "Search - Intern Central," take a screenshot of the listings (include your name in the upper right-hand corner in your screenshot,)  name the file: CollegeCentral and upload to your lab folder.

-#### Bureau of Labor Statistics
-* Go to: Bureau of Labor Statistics website and continue exploring careers in IT (or your area of interest.)
-You can search for "web developer" or "network" or "cyber" and see what jobs appear.
-Report your findings including job title, salary and projected growth.
-You can upload a screenshot if you want.

 ## Industry Certification
 * Explore a certification and report your findings.
 (CompTIA , Cisco , CISSP or any other certification)